 Kinds of Meat Slicers

 If you operate a restaurant, consider your menu when buying a slicer.
 If you serve a lot of sandwiches, pizzas, or burgers, you will want to look at a medium- or heavy-duty slicer.
 A slicer should keep up with your volume needs as well as how long you plan on operating the slicer per day.
-If your slicer only would get an hour or less of use per day, you may want to look at a lower duty slicer.
+If your slicer will only get an hour or less of use per day, you may want to look at a lower duty slicer.

 Meat Slicer Features